xf-/fluidcontent_core/README.md

 You can even throw any number of these built-in content element types into a Flux Provider extension and add (static) TypoScript setup to make this extension use your template paths first, with fallback to the included templates.
 Note, though, that you should not mix these core content element templates with your own custom elements for `EXT:fluidcontent`.

+## Is it faster than `css_styled_content`?

+Quite a bit, yes.
+Initial measurements gave a 400% increase in speed for cached pages simply due to the fact that there is around
+10% of the TypoScript to load (mind you, TypoScript actually gets loaded on cached pages, too, and often account for more than
+50% of the total frontend loading times of cached pages).
+So yes, it is quite a lot faster on cached pages.
+But it can be slightly slower when generating the cached content and if you intentionally disable caching.
+You win some, you lose some.

 ## Examples